ajhenry/chronle.com/README.md

 This project is developed with [Next.js](https://nextjs.org/), [Firebase](https://firebase.google.com/), and [Tailwind CSS](https://tailwindcss.com/).

+## Contributing

+All contributions are welcome!
+Please file an issue or create a pull request.

 ## License

 This is licensed under AGPL-3.0.
 See the [LICENSE](LICENSE) file for more information.